-Investment income was \$0.2 million, \$1.4 million and \$0.2 million in 2018, 2017 and 2016, respectively.
-The decrease in investment income in 2018 compared to 2017 and increase in 2017 compared to 2016 was primarily attributable to the sale of marketable securities during 2017.
+Investment income was \$0.2 million, \$0.2 million and \$1.4 million in 2019, 2018 and 2017, respectively.
+Investment income in 2019 was consistent with 2018.
+The decrease in investment income in 2018 compared to 2017 was primarily attributable to the sale of marketable securities during 2017.

-Interest expense was \$1.3 million, \$0.6 million and \$0.5 million in 2018, 2017 and 2016, respectively.
+Interest expense was \$2.1 million, \$1.3 million and \$0.6 million in 2019, 2018 and 2017, respectively.
 Interest expense is primarily comprised of interest expense on the amount borrowed and outstanding on our revolving debt facility, debt standby charges as well as the amortization of deferred financing charges.
+Interest expense increased in 2019 compared to 2018 as a result of higher average interest rates and a higher debt balance due to additional debt facility borrowings to fund the acquisitions of Aljex, Velocity